The federal deficit nearly tripled, raising concern about the country's finances

 Can surging deficits be sustained?

-The government's gusher of red ink brought renewed calls for fiscal responsibility.
+The government's gusher of red ink brought renewed calls for fiscal restraint.

 "We are projected to spend more on interest payments in the next decade than we will on the entire defense budget," said Maya Macguineas, president of the Committee for a Responsible Federal Budget.
 "How can anyone possibly think this trend is sustainable?"